1. Get Your Project API Key

 2. Initialize Laminar in Your Application

-Adding just two lines to your application enables comprehensive tracing:Laminar should be initialized once in your application.
-This could be
+Adding just two lines to your application enables comprehensive tracing:- JavaScript/TypeScript

 3. That’s it!
 Your LLM API Calls Are Now Traced